KoolPal/paypal-woocommerce/readme.txt

 = Usage =

-1. Open the settings page for WooCommerce and click the "Checkout" tab
+1. Open the settings page for WooCommerce and click the "Payments" tab
 2. Click on the sub-item for PayPal Express Checkout or Payments Pro.
 3. Enter your API credentials and adjust any other settings to suit your needs.